‘Out of his depth’: World leaders battle coronavirus with mixed results

 GreenLeft leader Jesse Klavers set the tone for other party leaders saying the prime minister “did not mince his words”, sending the country “an honest and impressive message”.

-The strain of the crisis became evident when Rutte’s close Liberal Party colleague, health minister, Bruno Bruins, collapsed during Wednesday’s debate, tweeting later that he was “exhausted” but just needed a good night’s sleep.
+The strain of the crisis became evident when Rutte’s close Liberal Party colleague, health minister, Bruno Bruins, collapsed during Wednesday’s debate – and resigned unexpectedly on Thursday.

 Peter Cluskey